i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 The Flags section contains nothing.
-It is always 32 bytes, because it must be the same length as the static key for new session messages with binding.
+It is always 32 bytes, because it must be the same length as the static key for New Session messages with binding.
 Bob determines whether it's a static key or a flags section by testing if the 32 bytes are all zeros.

 TODO any flags needed here?